arecvlohe/it-works-react/README.md

 - [x] Create "Update" capabilities to allow the update of the "Investment Name"
 - [ ] Create a dynamic filter to reduce the amount of funds returned in the master list
-- [x] Bonus - Create a notification which fires after 2 minutes to simulate STEM fund #2 has been updated. o The notification should send the user to the fund details screen for STEM fund
+- [x] Bonus - Create a notification which fires after 2 minutes to simulate STEM fund #2 has been updated.
+The notification should send the user to the fund details screen for STEM fund
 #2.